rdolor/train-tfrecords/README.md

 # Customized training using TFRecords data format

 This is a project using TF to train and test some TFRecords data.
-The models and training pipeline are customized.
+The models and training pipeline for click-through rate prediction are customized.

 ## Dataset
 The  data comes from the text files of the  standardized data format of [iPinYou RTB dataset](https://github.com/wnzhang/make-ipinyou-data).
 Using [this project](https://github.com/rdolor/data-to-tfrecords), text files are transformed into TFRecords file.